grinnell-cs/csc151-images/_eboards/eboard31.md

 > SoLA 3 will be week 14.

 > SoLA 4 will be finals week.
+(Distributed Tuesday morning due Friday at 5pm.)

 > Regular quizzes, readings, etc.

 What will our ethics LA look like?

 > An updated version of today's reading responses.

+How does the group project count in our grade?

+> It's just another project.
+You have seven mini-projects and eight projects.

+When will Sam post the redo for mini-project 5?

+> This afternoon, if he remembers.
+TM him.

 ### Data abstraction